akshayjshah/blog/posts/building-a-blog.md

 My efforts to choose a different color scheme, though, have been a complete failure.
 The defaults are nice enough, but they lack soul, and my efforts to change them usually end in a neon-tinted nightmare.
-There's hope on the horizon, though---I just read Ian Taylor's "[Never Use Black][black]," and I may try mixing some blue or red into the default grays.
+There's hope on the horizon, though --- I just read Ian Taylor's "[Never Use Black][black]," and I may try mixing some blue or red into the default grays.

 I'm not much of a programmer or a designer, so I'm always in the market for